Realtime-Coding/FirebaseWithMVVM/README.md

 - MVVM Implementation
 - Jetpack Navigation Component (To create navigation between fragment and help us to manager the back stack without worry about it)
 - Dagger Hilt
-- Resource Class to Manager Ui States
+- Resource Class to Manage Ui States
-- Listing Of Notes in Recycer View
+- Listing Of Notes in RecyclerView
 - Create Note
 - Update Note
 - Delete Note
-- Refactore and Redesigned to Project to New
+- Refactoring and Redesigned to Project to New
 - Lambda functions

 Extra (Pending)